trangtth179/Business-Data-Analytics/README.md

 # BUSINESS DATA ANALYTICS - PRODUCTION – ADVANTURE WORKS

+*Here is the project of my team in the Business Data Analytics subject at my university.
+We gained 9.5/10 for this project that is the highest score in my class.*
 ### General objectives

 Learning how to turn raw data into structured data and can analyze, visualize them as